UX Research and Design for a

 Context

 Fortefor is a freelance platform that connects creative professionals with clients through project-based microteams.
 It used to be a manual service handled by a single “design concierge” — phone calls and one-by-one freelancer matching.
-It worked for a handful of projects but wasn’t scalable in any way.
-It worked for a while, but couldn’t scale.
+It worked for a handful of projects but wasn’t scalable.

 Company